Tracially embeddable strategies: Lifting MIP* tricks to MIPco: Introduction

 \section{Introduction}

-A two-player non-local game $\cG$ is played between a referee and two cooperating but socially-distanced players Alice and Bob, who can only communicate with the referee in the process of the game.
-In this game, the referee first samples a pair of questions, sends it to Alice and Bob, and then decides whether the players win or lose based on the response given by the players.
-Famously, \cite{bellEinsteinPodolskyRosen1964} showed that if the two players employ the laws of quantum mechanics, they can win certain scenarios with higher probability.
+A two-player non-local game $\cG$ is played between a referee and two cooperating but socially-distanced players, Alice and Bob, who can only communicate with the referee in the process of the game.
+A non-local game is specified by a tuple $(\cX,\cA,\mu,D)$, where $\cX$ is a finite set of questions, $\cA$ is a finite set of answers, $\mu$ is a probability distribution over $\cX \times \cX$ specifying the distribution over questions for the pair of players and $V : \cX^2 \times \cA^2 \to \{\text{win},\text{lose}\}$ is a function which decides whether if the player wins on the answer pairs $(a,b)$ given question pair $(x,y)$.
+In this game, the referee first samples a pair of questions $(x,y)$ according to $\mu$ and sends it to Alice and Bob, respectively.
+Then, the referee decides whether the players win or lose based on the function $V$ and the response $(a,b)$ given by the players.
+Famously, \cite{bellEinsteinPodolskyRosen1964a} showed that if the two players employ the laws of quantum mechanics in their strategy, certain scenarios can be won with higher probability.
 This implies that the players can achieve a stronger family of \textit{correlations} or bipartite probability distributions between them if quantum entanglement is involved in their strategy.

-There are several ways to model correlation which involve quantum entanglement.
-The most common mode is the \textit{quantum tensor correlation} (commonly denoted as $\cC_{q}$), where the measurements of each player are restricted to the tensor product of their respective local, finite-dimensional Hilbert space.
-However, a more generalized model of \textit{commuting operator correlation} ($\cC_{qc}$) could also be used, whereby players' measurements are only assumed to be commuting with each other.
-It had been a long-standing open question whether correlations in $\cC_{qc}$ can be approximated by correlation set in $\cC_{q}$ \cite{tsirelsonQuantumAnaloguesBell1987}, and this has recently resolved to be negative (i.e.\,$\overline{\cC_{q}} \subsetneq \overline{\cC_{qc}}$) by the breakthrough result $\MIP^* = \RE$ \cite{jiMIPRE2022}.